Migration integration statistics - at risk of poverty and social exclusion

-As seen in Table 8, foreign citizens tended to face higher rates of severe material deprivation (13.8 %) in the EU than the nationals (8.8 %), with the highest rates for foreign citizens in Greece and Portugal (53.1 % and 30.7 % respectively).
-However, in Malta, Germany and Ireland the patterns were inverted, with the nationals having higher rates of severe material deprivation.
-In the United Kingdom, Cyprus and Luxembourg severe material deprivation rates of nationals and foreign citizens were similar.
+As seen in Table 7, foreign citizens tended to face higher rates of severe material deprivation in the EU than the nationals, with the highest rates for foreign citizens in Greece (52.4 %).
+In Malta, Ireland and the United Kingdom the patterns were inverted, with the nationals having slightly higher rates of severe material deprivation.

-Looking at the issue from a country of birth perspective, the severe material deprivation rate of the non-EU-born population decreased from 2005 to 2008, but started to increase in 2009, reaching 15.5 % in 2012 (see Figure 6).
-It then fell in 2013 (to 12.1 %) before reaching 15.5 % again in 2014.
-Over all these years the severe material deprivation rate of the EU-born population remained constantly lower than the other groups, and even decreased in 2013 (along with the other groups).
+Looking at the issue from a country of birth perspective, the severe material deprivation rate of the non-EU-born population was relatively stable around 13.0 % since 2009 before it rose sharply in 2012 to 15.5 % and the next year further to 16.9 % where it reached its peak (see Figure 6).
+It then fell to 15.5 % in 2014 and further to 15.0 % in 2015.
+Over all these years the severe material deprivation rate of the EU-born migrant population remained constantly lower than the other groups.

 Data sources and availability